Dispersive Landau levels and valley currents in strained graphene nanoribbons: Discussion and Outlook

+Another challenge will be the \emph{detection} of such valley currents.
+This could potentially be accomplished by attaching a ``valley filter"~\cite{Rycerz2007, Pereira2009, Zhai2010, Fujita2010, Gunlycke2011, Settnes2016b, Stegmann2018} or a ``valley beam splitter"~\cite{Garcia-Pomar2008, Settnes2016b, Stegmann2018, Prabhakar2019} at one end of the nanoribbon.
+However, care must be taken in separating the bulk contribution from the edge contributions which tend to dominate transport properties, owing to their large group velocities.
+Further, careful matching between the filter or beam splitter characteristic energy window and the energy of the pLL under study must be acheived.
+Using instead a superlattice of valley filters might offer better energy tunability \cite{Torres2019}, but still remains an experimental challenge.

 The simplest experimental detection of the anomalous pLL structure predicted in this work can be achieved through an ordinary charge transport measurement.
 As implied by Eq.\ \eqref{eq:conductivity_res} and Fig.~\ref{fig:currents}, the bulk longitudinal electrical conductivity $\sigma^{xx}$ of a strained nanoribbon exhibits several remarkable features.
 These include a negative strain-resistance (that is, decreasing resistance with increasing strain) as well as a characteristic non-monotonic dependence on the chemical potential which can be tuned by adjusting the gate voltage.
 Given that the edge contribution to $\sigma^{xx}$ typically dominates over the bulk contribution, such effects might easier to observe in the derivative of the total conductivity, $d\sigma^{xx}/d\mu$, as shown in Fig.~\ref{fig:currents}d.
-The unique signatures of pLLs could also be observable using standard spectroscopic techniques including the scanning tunneling spectroscopy and angle-resolved photoemission, which have been successfully employed to probe strain-induced gauge fields in graphene~\cite{Levy2010,Nigge2019}.
+The unique signatures of pLLs could also be observable using standard spectroscopic techniques including the scanning tunneling spectroscopy and angle-resolved photoemission, which have been successfully employed to probe strain-induced gauge fields in graphene~\cite{Levy2010,Yeh2011,Lu2012,Li2015,Liu2018,Nigge2019}.

 Finally, we remark that our analysis does not crucially rely on a nanoribbon geometry -- it could also be realized as a uniaxally-strained region embedded in a larger (unstrained) graphene sheet.
-In that case the ``bulk" valley currents would occur in the center of the strained region, and the counter-propagating valley currents would be mostly localized at the interfaces between the strained and unstrained regions.
-This might provide a simpler platform to test the valley physics presented in this work.
+In that case the ``bulk" valley currents would occur in the center of the strained region, and the counter-propagating ``edge" valley currents would be mostly localized at the interfaces between the strained and unstrained regions.
+This might provide an alternative platform to test the valley physics presented in this work.